rickbenavidez/ruby_llm/docs/_advanced/upgrading-to-1.7.md

 That's it!
 The generator:
 - Creates the models table if needed
 - Automatically adds `config.use_new_acts_as = true` to your initializer
+- Automatically updates your existing models' `acts_as` declarations to the new version
 - Migrates your existing data to use foreign keys
+- Loads the models in the db
 - Preserves all your data (old string columns renamed to `model_id_string`)

 ### Custom Model Names